WebReflection/nonchalance/README.md

   * the success of *jQuery*, which is still the most deployed and used library out there, is based on native elements manipulation and augmentation
   * every browser but Safari/WebKit supports builtin extends and use it in the wild, signaling WebKit concerns are somehow not so relevant
   * the API specification [still mention builtin extends](https://html.spec.whatwg.org/multipage/custom-elements.html#custom-elements-customized-builtin-example), implying it's not really a blocker for the Web
-  * with ES2015 and classes, the only troublesome constructors have always been DOM classes and their *Illegal Constructor* error ... well, it's time to say goodbye to thos legacy constraints
+  * with ES2015 and classes, the only troublesome constructors have always been DOM classes and their *Illegal Constructor* error ... well, it's time to say goodbye to those legacy constraints

-In short, if you read again the most basic `Passord` class example, it's clear that builtin extends can go way beyond, and with ease, any complex and verbose and slower *ShadowDOM* based solution, so that keep being stubborn about avoiding graceful enhancement on what's the Web we surf daily is just counter-productive, and years have to pass before everyone can actually benefit from latest overly-complicated *Shadow DOM* realm, which includes [accessibility issues](https://github.com/WebKit/standards-positions/issues/97#issuecomment-1424415317), constraints, limited use cases compared to builtin extends, and so on ... so here there's something that's meant to work as *ECMAScript* specification compliant, without bothering legacy DOM world and all these distracting and time consuming debates around builtin extends while the Web move forward.
+In short, if you read again the most basic `Passord` class example, it's clear that builtin extends can go way beyond, and with ease, any complex and verbose and slower *ShadowDOM* based solution, so that keep being stubborn about avoiding graceful enhancement on what's the Web we surf daily is just counter-productive, and years have to pass before everyone can actually benefit from latest overly-complicated *Shadow DOM* realm, which includes [accessibility issues](https://github.com/WebKit/standards-positions/issues/97#issuecomment-1424415317), constraints, limited use cases compared to builtin extends, and so on ... so here there's something that's meant to work as *ECMAScript* specification compliant, without bothering legacy DOM world and all these distracting and time consuming debates around builtin extends while the Web moves forward.

 This module goal is to provide a choice that doesn't suffer any of the problems developers love to talk about builtin extends:

   * "*do I need a polyfill forever?*" no, you need 655 bytes plus the rest to forget about this issue
   * "*will builtin extends be removed from specs?*" who cares, with just 655 bytes libary helper you're good to go

+Strawberry on top, this module would work even within oepened or closed ShadowDOM content, as long as the logic provides upgrades or uses classes programmatically.

   </div>
 </details>